Azure/bicep/docs/tutorial/01-simple-template.md

 The end of the parameter declaration (`= 'eastus'`) is only the default value and can be optionally overridden at deployment time.

-Let's compile with `bicep build main.arm` and look at the output:
+Let's compile with `bicep build main.bicep` and look at the output:

 ```json
 //todo